ruinahkoh/phantom_agent_lead_generation/README.md

 ## Experiments done
 Iteration 1: One shot planner
-    - The current node is a “one-shot planner.”
-    - Search for phantoms according to goal, add the phantoms to the LLM context LLM idenfies phantoms to output a JSON list of IDs.
+    - Behavior: A “one-shot planner” that search for phantoms according to goal, add the phantoms to the LLM context, then the LLM identifies phantoms to output a JSON list of IDs.
     - Limitation: brittle, no interactive reasoning

 Iteration 2: ReAct agent
-    - LLM reasons step by step, calls tools (search_phantoms, add_to_plan, finish_plan).
+    - Behavior: LLM reasons step by step, calls tools (search_phantoms, add_to_plan, finish_plan).
     - Benefit: more controllable, reduces hallucination, mirrors LangGraph execution model.

 **Chose the second iteration to add the interactive reasoning loop**